Arkmere/FDMS/STATE.md

-explicit operator toggle survives re-renders for the session manual inline ATA and ALFT survive Complete correctly OVR terminology normalized to EOFT / AOFT and ELFT / ALFT where applicable
+explicit operator toggle survives re-renders for the session manual inline ATA and ALFT survive Complete correctly OVR terminology normalized to EOFT / AOFT and ELFT / ALFT where applicable 4.11 UTC-first timing hardening status

+The UTC-first timing blocker is considered closed for the tested strip lifecycle paths.

+Settled rule:

+UTC is authoritative
+all stored strip times are UTC local is presentation/input only local input must convert back to UTC before save
+4.12 Timeline status

+The Day Timeline display enhancement is now implemented and considered complete for V1 presentation purposes:

+dual UTC/local ruler implemented secondary ruler can be hidden when operationally same as UTC top/bottom order can be swapped internal timeline header strip removed top and bottom rulers define the timeline boundaries quarter-hour and half-hour ticks implemented timeline remains display-only; UTC authority unchanged
 5) Lifecycle model (current accepted baseline)

 The lifecycle tranche is established and must be treated as the current product model.